kal72/go-tunnel/README.md

        target: "127.0.0.1:22"
        mode: "tcp"
    ```
-3. **Automatic registration**: when the client starts it creates a JWT, sends the hostnames, and the server lists the routes on the dashboard at `http://SERVER_IP:8081`.
+3. **Automatic registration**: when the client starts it creates a JWT, sends the hostnames, and the server lists the routes on the dashboard at `http://tunnel.vpskamu.com:8081` (or whatever `SERVER_DOMAIN` you set).
+A hostname can only belong to one active agent at a time.
 4. **Access services**:
    - Open `https://app.vpskamu.com` → traffic forwards to the client’s `127.0.0.1:8080`.
    - SSH to `ssh.vpskamu.com:443` (TCP mode) → connection relays to local port 22.

-If a hostname is already registered or missing from `ACME_DOMAINS`, the server rejects the registration and logs `host already registered`.
+If a hostname is already registered with another agent the server rejects the registration and logs `host already registered`.

 ## Troubleshooting Tips
 - **Certificates never issue**: ensure ports 80/443 are reachable and DNS points at the server; inspect the `ACME_CACHE` folder.
-- **Client registration fails**: verify `JWT_SECRET` matches and `config.yaml` lists hostnames included in `ACME_DOMAINS`.
+- **Client registration fails**: verify `JWT_SECRET` matches, the hostnames resolve to the server, and no other agent already registered the same host.
 - **TCP mode**: ensure the front-end HTTP server supports connection hijacking (Go’s default does).
 It cannot be chained behind proxies that block hijacking.

+## CI/CD Workflow
+- The repository ships with `.github/workflows/cicd.yaml` named **Manual CI/CD Gotunnel**.
+Run it through the *Actions → Run workflow* button or via `gh workflow run "Manual CI/CD Gotunnel" -f target=dev`.
+- `target=dev` builds `ghcr.io/<owner>/gotunnel:dev`, pushes it, and redeploys the DEV Podman container on the VPS specified by `VPS_HOST/VPS_USER`.
+- `target=release` additionally requires `version` (e.g., `v1.2.3`), builds that tag plus `latest`, pushes both images, and redeploys using the tagged image.
+- Deploy steps log in to GHCR, pull the image, stop/remove the previous `tunnel` container, and run the new one with `-p 80:80 -p 443:443 -p 9443:9443 -p 8080:8080 -v $(pwd)/cert-cache:/app/cert-cache:Z -e SERVER_DOMAIN=...`.
+- The workflow assumes Podman on the VPS; adjust the script if you deploy elsewhere or need additional env vars.

 Happy tunneling!
 This README now covers the tech stack, how-to, and end-to-end example so onboarding is faster.